romantico88/jitsi_videobridge_zabbix_stats/README.md

 `https://github.com/jitsi/jitsi-videobridge/blob/master/doc/rest.md`

-The only thing what must you do is from Zabbix site is:
+The only thing that you must do is from Zabbix site:

-Add the XML template to throughout Zabbix GUI.
+Add the XML template through Zabbix GUI.

-### MacroS
+### Macros

 The template contains the macros: